Gustav Eisen: Biography

 He was a correspondent of Charles Darwin and his work was referenced twice by Darwin in The Formation of Vegetable Mould through the Action of Worms.

 Mt.
 Eisen, in the Sierra Nevada in California, was named after him.

-World renown
+World renowned

 Eisen's opinions were sought on the practicalities of new horticulture crops in Australia.
 His advice was valued in fig cultivation and in processing grapes into raisins.